AbdulRahmanFares/validation_on_dialog/README.md

 ## How to Use

+1. **Open the Dialog:**
-1. Tap on the "AlertBox" button on the main screen to open the dialog.
+   - Tap on the "AlertBox" button on the main screen to open the dialog.

+2. **Input Values:**
-2. Enter values for "Name" and "Id" in the respective fields.
+   - In the dialog, enter values for both "Name" and "Id" in their respective fields.

+3. **Real-time Color Updates:**
-3. The container colors will update in real-time based on the validation status.
+   - Witness real-time color updates of the input containers based on the validation status.
+     - If both "Name" and "Id" are empty, both containers turn red.
+     - If only one of them is empty, only that container turns red.

-4. Confirm or cancel the input.
+4. **Confirm or Cancel:**
+   - Confirm your input by tapping the "Ok" button.
+   - Alternatively, cancel the input and close the dialog using the "Cancel" button.

+This interactive process allows you to seamlessly input values, receive instant feedback on the validation status, and make decisions based on the provided options.

 ## Dependencies